eddmann/eddmann.github.io/_posts/2023/2023-08-06-rewriting-the-santa-lang-interpreter-in-rust-part-2-runtimes.md

 ## Jupyter Kernel

 Over the past several months, I have been introduced to the power of [Jupyter Notebook](https://jupyter.org/) and the fast REPL it provides.
-This is in large part due to every AI/LLM YouTube video or article I see using it (due to the authors coming from Data Science backgrounds).
+This is in large part due to every AI/LLM YouTube video or post I see using it (due to the authors coming from Data Science backgrounds).
 Similar to the PHP extension, my mind wandered into the possibility of creating a custom [Kernel](https://docs.jupyter.org/en/latest/projects/kernels.html) to expose the santa-lang language as an additional runtime.

 Thanks to yet another well-thought-out [crate](https://crates.io/crates/jupyter), this task proved to be rather seamless.